requery/sqlite-android/README.md

   CursorWindow.
 - Reuse of android.database.sqlite.*, the original SQLite bindings replicated the entire android.database.sqlite API structure including exceptions & interfaces.
-This project does not do that, instead it reuses the original classes/interfaces when possible in order to simplify migration and/or use with existing code.
+This project does not do that, instead it reuses the original classes/interfaces when possible to simplify migration and/or use with existing code.
 - Unit tests added
 - Compile with [clang](http://clang.llvm.org/) toolchain
 - Compile with FTS3, FTS4, & JSON1 extension
-- Migrate to gradle build
+- Migrate to Gradle build
 - buildscript dynamically fetches and builds the latest sqlite source from sqlite.org
 - Added consumer proguard rules
 - Use androidx-core version of `CancellationSignal`